essayyzed/the-iron-protocol/01_GENESIS/semester_1.md

 Error message: [if any]
 ```

+**Non-negotiable:** You must include a **minimal reproducible example**:
+- smallest input that breaks your code
+- smallest snippet that reproduces the bug
+If your question cannot be reproduced, it is not a “good question” yet.

+#### 🧠 The 20-Minute Struggle (Structured)
+Before asking for help, do this:

+- **5 min:** write expected vs actual output
+- **5 min:** read the error *slowly* and search the exact message
+- **5 min:** reduce to the smallest failing case
+- **5 min:** run 1–2 experiments (print statements / logging / simpler inputs)

+When you ask, include what you tried + what changed.

 #### 👥 **Study Group (Weekly meetings)**

 Find or form a **goal-oriented study group** (3-5 students).